lilfruini/CommentGathering-MillionaireMakers/README.md

 # CommentGathering-MillionaireMakers
 Hello!
 If you're here you're probably looking to validate the results of a draw or perform a draw yourself.
+Please read through the following sections before doing so though!

 <br/>